google/WebFundamentals/src/content/en/updates/2018/08/watch-video-using-picture-in-picture.md

       // TODO: Change video quality based on Picture-in-Picture window size.
     }

-I’d suggest you don’t hook directly to the resize event as each small change made to the Picture-in-Picture window size will fire a separate event that may cause performance issues if you’re doing an expensive operation at each resize.
+I’d suggest not hooking directly to the resize event as each small change made to the Picture-in-Picture window size will fire a separate event that may cause performance issues if you’re doing an expensive operation at each resize.
+In other words, the resize operation will fire the events over and over again very rapidly.
 I’d recommend using common techniques such as [throttling and debouncing] to address this problem.

 ### Feature support {: #feature-support }

-The Picture-in-Picture Web API may not be supported, so you have to detect this to provide a progressive enhancement to all your users visiting your website.
+The Picture-in-Picture Web API may not be supported, so you have to detect this to provide progressive enhancement.
 Even when it is supported, it may be turned off by the user or [disabled by a feature policy].
 Luckily, you can use the new boolean `document.pictureInPictureEnabled` to determine this.

     if (!('pictureInPictureEnabled' in document)) {
       console.log('The Picture-in-Picture Web API is not available.');